-- Know the name of the doctor who has primary responsibility for coordinating your care, and the identity and roles of others who are involved in providing care. - Receive from your doctor a description of the proposed treatment, the risks, the acceptable alternative methods of treatment, including the risks and advantages of each, and the consequences of receiving no treatment, before giving informed consent to treatment. - Receive information from your health care providers in non-technical language. - Seek a second opinion and to refuse the presence of any health care workers who are not directly involved in providing you care. - Use a health interpreter (at no cost to you) if you have difficulty speaking or understanding English. - Receive assistance, when you need it, to help you to understand and use health information. - Receive information about services, waiting time and costs. - Know, before your discharge from the hospital, about the ongoing care you may require, including the time and location for appointments and the details of the doctor who will be providing the follow-up care. - Unless the law prohibits, you may refuse a recommended treatment, test or procedure, and you may leave the hospital against the advice of your doctor at your own risk after completion of hospital discharge forms. - You also have the right to assistance with discharge planning from qualified hospital staff to ensure appropriate post-hospital placement.
+- Know the name of the doctor who has primary responsibility for coordinating your care, and the identity and roles of others who are involved in providing care. - Receive from your doctor a description of the proposed treatment, the risks, the acceptable alternative methods of treatment, including the risks and advantages of each, and the consequences of receiving no treatment, before giving informed consent to treatment. - Receive information from your health care providers in non-technical language. - Seek a second opinion and refuse the presence of any healthcare workers who are not directly involved in providing you care. - Use a health interpreter (at no cost to you) if you have difficulty speaking or understanding English. - Receive assistance, when you need it, to help you to understand and use health information. - Receive information about services, waiting time and costs. - Know, before your discharge from the hospital, about the ongoing care you may require, including the time and location for appointments and the details of the doctor who will be providing the follow-up care and what to do in the the event of an emergency. - Unless the law prohibits it, you may refuse a recommended treatment, test, or procedure, and you may leave the hospital against the advice of your doctor at your own risk after completing hospital discharge forms. - You also have the right to assistance with discharge planning from qualified hospital staff to ensure appropriate post-hospital placement.